 Study shows distracted driving involving smartphones includes more than just texting.

 We all are well aware of the consequences of texting and driving.
-In 2015, 861 traffic related deaths were reported in Missouri.
+In 2015, 861 traffic-related deaths were reported in Missouri.
 Of these, around 100 involved the use of cell phones.
-Missouri law prohibit anyone under the age of 21 from texting and driving.
+Missouri law prohibits anyone under the age of 21 from texting and driving.
 Although the dangers of texting and driving are well known, many teenagers’ habits have now evolved into something even more dangerous.
 They now using social media while driving.
-Research shows that the smartphone usage slows down the driver’s distraction time by over 38 percent.
-Alcohol on the other hand, typically slows the reaction time by 12 percent.
+Research shows that smartphone usage slows down the driver’s distraction time by over 38 percent.
+Alcohol on the other hand typically slows the reaction time by 12 percent.

 A study by AT&T has revealed that over 40 percent of drivers use social media while driving.
 Drivers do not just text while driving, they also update statuses, post to Instagram, and send Snapchats.
 According to distraction.gov, at any given time there are over 660,000 drivers using their cell phone while driving.
 This is a startling number given the risks involved, and the potential there is for an accident resulting from this action.